Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 	- Used to discard repeat packets, and resend lost ones.
 	- Both sides must have a common understanding of where the other is in the data stream.
 # TCP Reliability
-- Based on acknowledgements sent be receiver.
+- Based on acknowledgements sent by receiver.
 - Sender must detect lost packets by not receiving acknowledgements.
 Can be lack of acknowledgement or issue with data that needs acknowledging.
 # UDP (User Datagram Protocol)
 - Connectionless 'send and forget' format.